 Plant and Machinery Allowances (PMA): hire purchase: abortive expenditure

-The side note to CAA01/S67 says that it is about hire purchase and similar contracts.
-However, it is wider than that.
+The heading to CAA01/S67 says that it is about hire purchase and similar contracts.
 In certain circumstances the legislation in Section 67 may apply to abortive capital expenditure incurred on plant or machinery.

 A person may incur capital expenditure on an asset which is never actually owned - perhaps because the buyer withdraws from the supply contract or because the supplier defaults or for some other reason.
 In those cases the person will not qualify for PMA on the expenditure incurred under CAA01/S11 because it will not be possible for the person to satisfy the ownership condition in Section 11(4)(b).